 Concurrently, she created the corresponding web content for the announcement.
 Collaborating with Rihab, Shivangi played a key role in co-designing mock-ups for both the Vegan Recipes Home Page and Omnivore Recipe Home Page while Rihab’s contribution included button designs and assets.

 The duo employed their creative skills in designing individual recipe images, ensuring a user-friendly presentation of recipe information.
 Similarly, Shivangi also took charge of creating webpage banner images for specific recipe categories, including Vegan Rice Recipes, Vegan Potato Recipes, Vegan Yam Recipes, Vegan Pasta Recipes, and Omnivore Rice Recipes.
+This work helps One Community’s mission of common sense eco-management and reinforces our commitment to a better living quality for all people.
 See below for the visual images.

 One Community is demonstrating common sense eco-management through Highest Good education that is for all ages, applicable in any environment, adaptable to individual needs, far exceeds traditional education standards, and more fun for both the teachers and the students.